AlexJReid/blog/content/posts/dynamodb-complex-queries-2/index.md

 Although this isn't a bad trade off if write volume and is low queries are unlikely to get more complex, we should iterate to see if we can do better.

-> When working with DynamoDB it is better to directly address known access patterns instead of trying to build something overly generic and reusable.

 Previously, we had to write code and use DynamoDB Streams to write duplicate entries.
 DynamoDB has built-in functionality that can achieve more or less the same thing: global secondary indexes.

 In addition there was a desire to keep the client program simple and get an answer from a single request to DynamoDB.
 If we relax that possibly misguided notion and allow ourselves to issue multiple queries in parallel, gathering and processing the small amount of returned data within our client, perhaps we can end up with an more efficient model.